ammarahmad04/COVID-19-Clinical-Trials-Analysis/README.md

 **🧪 COVID-19 Clinical Trials Analysis**

-Domain: Data Analytics / Machine Learning
+1.Domain: Data Analytics / Machine Learning
-Tools: Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn), Tableau (for dashboards) Difficulty Level: Intermediate
+2.Tools: Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn), Tableau (for dashboards) 3.Difficulty Level: Intermediate

 **📝 About Dataset**
-The dataset provides detailed information about COVID-19 clinical trials conducted worldwide.
+*The dataset provides detailed information about COVID-19 clinical trials conducted worldwide.
 It includes attributes such as:

-Trial phases (Phase I, II, III, IV).
+*Trial phases (Phase I, II, III, IV).

-Trial status (ongoing, completed, terminated, etc.).
+*Trial status (ongoing, completed, terminated, etc.).

-Locations and countries.
+*Locations and countries.

-Enrollment size (number of participants).
+*Enrollment size (number of participants).

-Demographic data (age, gender groups studied).
+*Demographic data (age, gender groups studied).

-Timeline of trial start and completion dates.
+*Timeline of trial start and completion dates.

-This dataset helps in understanding global research efforts and trends during the COVID-19 pandemic.
+*This dataset helps in understanding global research efforts and trends during the COVID-19 pandemic.

 **🎯 Project Overview**
 The objective of this project is to analyze and model COVID-19 clinical trials data to uncover insights and make predictions.